spaceuniverse/F9Lander/README.md

 **n, space** - restart game (new rocket) | SPACE works even in external control modes;

-More information about control you can find in **help.pdf**
+You can find more information about controls in **help.pdf**

 __**"socket"**__

-To control rocket through socket you should send to address the string with list with four numbers [up, left, right, new].
-Each of this numbers can be 1 or 0, which means: 1 - activate, 0 - do nothing.
+To control rocket through socket you should send the string with list of four numbers [up, left, right, new] to the socket address.
+Each of the numbers can be 1 or 0, which means: 1 - activate, 0 - do nothing.

 For example [1, 1, 1, 0] means that all engines are working.
-[0, 0, 0, 1] means that you want to get new rocket and restart.
+[0, 0, 0, 1] means that you want to get a new rocket and restart.

-As output you will get the string with list of dictionaries [{}, {}, {}] with information about every object in simulation.
-The example of such list you can see in F9LanderClientCORE.py
+As an output you will receive a string with list of dictionaries [{}, {}, {}] with information about every object in simulation.
+You can see an example of such list in F9LanderClientCORE.py

 Socket address ('127.0.0.1', 50007)